 Whether we allow ourselves to love again.

-Whether we survive difficult seasons without emotionally collapsing beneath them.
+Or whether we survive difficult seasons without emotionally collapsing beneath them.

 A spiritualist may call it manifestation.